openfheorg/openfhe-development/src/pke/examples/SCHEME_SWITCHING_CAPABILITY.md

 The user has to generate a CKKS cryptocontext and keys with the desired parameters, then call `EvalSchemeSwitchingSetup` and `EvalSchemeSwitchingKeyGen`, which combine the setups for both conversions, then the precomputation for the CKKS to FHEW conversion
-`EvalCKKStoFHEWPrecompute` as above or `EvalCompareSSPrecompute`, and the `BTKeyGen` for the desired intermediate FHEW computations.
+`EvalCKKStoFHEWPrecompute` as above or `EvalCompareSwitchPrecompute`, and the `BTKeyGen` for the desired intermediate FHEW computations.

 After calling `EvalCKKStoFHEW`, the user then applies the desired functions on the FHEW ciphertexts.
 In the example `FloorViaSchemeSwitching()` the function is generalized floor/shifted truncation, in the example `ComparisonViaSchemeSwitching()`